2008 Assam bombings

 The 2008 Assam bombings occurred on 30 October 2008, before noon in markets in Guwahati city and the surrounding area of western Assam.
-Reports indicated as many as eighteen bombs went off, causing at least 81 deaths and 470 injuries.
+As many as 18 bombs reportedly went off, causing at least 81 deaths and 470 injuries.

 Bomb attacks

 Union Minister Shakeel Ahmed confirmed 10 blasts took place, however, reports did indicate the number could have been as high as eighteen.
 The blasts ripped apart Guwahati, Barpeta Road, Bongaigaon and Kokrajhar.
 The explosions in Guwahati ripped through Pan Bazar, Fancy Bazar and Ganeshguri, which were crowded with shoppers and office goers.
 Three blasts occurred in Kokrajhar, with another possible grenade explosion; one in Bongaigaon and two in Barpeta Road.
 Indian media outlets pointed out that the blasts took place just after the Diwali holidays making the blasts even more unexpected and adding to a toll count.
 The bomb at Ganeshguri was planted in a car and took place about 100 meters from Chief Minister of Assam Tarun Gogoi's official residence.

 In Guwahati, 41 people were killed; in Kokrajhar, 21; and in Barpeta Road, 15.
 On 2 November, four more succumbed to their injuries here.
 Three died at Gauhati Medical College Hospital, while another died at the Basistha Army Hospital.
 Twenty others were also in a critical condition.

 Police officials added that huge amounts of explosives like RDX or other plastic explosives, like C4, have been used as a fire erupted immediately following the blasts.
 Timers were also speculated to have been used to execute the blasts, which were seen with timing almost to perfection as the blasts took place within a short span of 15 minutes.
 It was further speculated after investigations were initiated, that motorbikes may have been used.
 However, Assam police chief RN Mathur also said most of the bombs were "planted in cars."
 In addition to the immediate casualty toll seven more people succumbed to their injuries overnight.